yoongi43/MGE-LDM/README.md

 &#x20;

-> **Joint Latent Diffusion for Simultaneous Music Generation and Source Extraction.**
+> **Official implementation of the paper Joint Latent Diffusion for Simultaneous Music Generation and Source Extraction.**

+This repository is being updated.

 ---